Dr Tan Ken Jin

-During this period, Dr Tan had the opportunity to work in the various tertiary hospitals in Singapore where he gained wide exposure to the field of Orthopaedic surgery.
-He was awarded the College of Surgeons Gold Medal on completion of his advanced specialty training.
-He went on to complete fellowship-training in Foot and Ankle Reconstruction under the Ministry of Health Human Manpower Development Plan (HMDP) scholarship.
-He completed two separate fellowships; the first at the University Hospital Carl Gustav Carus in Germanyunder the renowned Professor Zwipp and the second at the Institute for Foot and Ankle Reconstruction in the USA with Dr Mark Myerson, a world leader and pioneer in Foot and Ankle Surgery.
+During this period, Dr Tan Ken Jin had the opportunity to work in the various tertiary hospitals in Singapore where he gained wide exposure to the field of Orthopaedic surgery.
+He was awarded the College of Surgeons Gold Medal on completion of his advanced speciality training.
+He went on to complete fellowship training in Foot and Ankle Reconstruction under the Ministry of Health Human Manpower Development Plan (HMDP) scholarship.
+He completed two separate fellowships; the first at the University Hospital Carl Gustav Carus in Germany under the renowned Professor Zwipp and the second at the Institute for Foot and Ankle Reconstruction in the USA with Dr Mark Myerson, a world leader and pioneer in Foot and Ankle Surgery.

-Dr Tan was also a founding member of the Foot and Ankle Division since its inception at the National University Hospital.
+Dr Tan Ken Jin was also a founding member of the Foot and Ankle Division since its inception at the National University Hospital.
 He is still currently one of only a few active members from Singapore in the American Orthopedic Foot and Ankle Society (AOFAS).
-During this period, Dr Tan set up the fellowship-training program at the division that has trained surgeons from the region in Foot and Ankle reconstruction.
-He was the Program Director of the Foot and Ankle education program and supervised the training of residents in Foot and Ankle surgery.
+During this period, Dr Tan Ken Jin set up the fellowship-training program at the division that has trained surgeons from the region in Foot and Ankle reconstruction.
+He was the Program Director of the Foot and Ankle education program and supervised the training of residents in Foot and Ankle Surgery.

 His subspecialty clinical expertise includes management of: